GoogleCloudPlatform/datacatalog-tag-engine/README.md

 export TAG_CREATOR_SA="<ID>@<PROJECT>.iam.gserviceaccount.com"   # email of your Tag creator service account for running BQ queries and creating DC tags
 ```

-<b>The key benefit of decoupling the `CLOUD_RUN_SA` from the `TAG_CREATOR_SA` is to limit the scope of what a Tag Engine client is allowed to tag.</b> When a client submits a request to Tag Engine, Tag Engine checks to see if they are authorized to use the `TAG_CREATOR_SA` before processing their request.
+<b>The key benefit of decoupling the `CLOUD_RUN_SA` from the `TAG_CREATOR_SA` is to limit the scope of what a Tag Engine client is allowed to tag.</b> More specifically, when a client submits a request to Tag Engine, Tag Engine checks to see if they are authorized to use the `TAG_CREATOR_SA` before processing their request.
 A Tag Engine client can be either a user identity or a service account.

 If multiple teams own different data assets in BigQuery, they can each have their own `TAG_CREATOR_SA` to prevent unauthorized tagging.
 The `TAG_CREATOR_SA` in the `tagengine.ini` (in the next step) represents the <i>default</i> `TAG_CREATOR_SA` and clients can override this default account when they create Tag Engine configs using the `service_account` attribute of the config.